mariel-uykim/MemoriesApp/MemoriesApp/README.md

 - Can view an individual photo by clicking on it

 Limitations:
-- Users are fixed (signing up doesn't modify the user base)
+- Users are fixed (signing up allows entry but doesn't modify the user base)
-- Images are shared between users (doesn't change based on user)
 - Uploaded images and new categories only stay until the app is closed

 Usage Instructions: